jezze/berk/README.md

     $ berk exec "uptime" $(berk list -t donut)

 This way, and with some bash magic, you can make very complex execution schemes.

+### Shell

+Another nice feature is that you can easily connect to your remote and get a shell.

+Just run:

+    $ berk shell "myhost"

+This is nice if you want to connect to your remote to do some smaller changes.